datapower-virtual-appliance-demo/dpxx-ops/README.md

 ---

-## Enable PAT for your repo
+## Enable Personal Access Tokens for your new organization

 To allow our Tekton pipeline to access GitHub, we use a [Personal Access Token ](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (**PAT**).
-This feature needs to be enabled via the GitHub web interface; let's do that now.
+Let's use the GitHub web interface to enable this feature.

 Issue the following command: